Coronavirus Update for SBH Scotland Members

 Update to Coronavirus Symptoms (18th May) Loss or a change in your normal sense of smell or taste added to list of Coronavirus symptoms.

-We will all still be working, albeit in a slightly different manner.
+We at SBH Scotland are still working, albeit in a slightly different manner.
 We will automatically be keeping in contact with those we regularly see through visits and groups but if there are any other SBH Scotland members who would like us to regularly give you a call to check in and make sure you're ok please let us know - we'd be delighted to keep in touch.
 Call us on 03455 211 300 or email us.